Best Of19 min read

 Smartsheet

-Smartsheet looks like Excel but behaves like a project management platform.
-If your team is already comfortable in spreadsheets — and many nonprofit finance and operations folks genuinely are — the learning curve is minimal.
-The platform's real strength is reporting and data management: you can build dashboards that consolidate data across multiple sheets, which is incredibly useful for board reporting or grant compliance documentation.
+Smartsheet looks like Excel but works like a project management platform.
+If your team's already comfortable in spreadsheets—and many nonprofit finance and operations folks genuinely are—the learning curve is minimal.
+The platform's real power is reporting and data management: build dashboards that consolidate data across multiple sheets, which is incredibly useful for board reporting or grant compliance documentation.

 Smartsheet offers 50% off for nonprofits, bringing the Pro plan down to roughly $4.50/user/mo.
-That's a reasonable price for what you get.
+That's reasonable for what you get.

 Key Features: